 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 haha @frenchieee.
-I would not pay for a moose or a gull either unless it’s stuffed and ready to hang on my wall.posted over 4 years ago
+I would not pay for a moose or a gull either unless it’s stuffed and ready to hang on my wall.posted almost 8 years ago

 American eagle has some really cute skirts, jeans, cardigans, etc. but you have to know what you’re looking for.
 I don’t have a problem with them.

 I don’t happen to like a&f, hollister, or aeropostale because it’s basic crap with “AEROGIRL” or even less creative, the brand name itself written in either plain white or rainbow colors.

 I don’t care if other people want to be walking billboards, I’d rather not be one. it’s the same with sports companies like Fox or Thor (riding,) Billabong and Roxie (Surf,) and Nike (basketball, athletic clothes in general.)

 You can find some cool stuff in a lot of these companies but they price those items at 80-120 dollars.
 It’s ridiculous, you can get a really nicely constructed piece of clothing for the same amount.

 I myself have loads of cheap retailer stuff, like 80% of my wardrobe is Forever 21 and I even have an aeropostale cardigan myself but I don’t have anything that has the label name visible anywhere (except on the inside tag.)